N1UGK/HD61700/README.md

 The optional switch -a starting address can be specified as a hexadecimal number without any prefixes.
 If omitted, a default value 0000 is assumed.
 The optional switch -w selects the 16-bit (word-size) memory access (applicaple for the microprocessor internal 16-bit ROM).
 If omitted, a default 8-bit (byte-size) memory access is assumed.

+In Visual Studio you can set the Debug Options in the Project Properties to:

+-i ..\..\resources\rom1.bin -o output.txt

+This will disassemble the included ROM image and output the result in the Bin folder.

 I can be contacted ar jbertier@arrl.net